-Don’t ignore this sensation in your mouth.
-Here are some reasons why you may be experiencing sensitive teeth and some ways to help ease some of the pain.
+Here are five reasons you may be experiencing sensitive teeth and some additional steps you can take to help ease the pain.

-This is a very common reason why people have sensitive teeth: they brush with too much force.
-If you brush too hard for too long, you can slowly begin wearing down the protective layers of your teeth, which means that they are at risk for nerve exposure.
-If they are exposed for a long time, you will likely experience sensitivity in your teeth on a regular basis.
-To combat this, make a concentrated effort to brush gently, and switch to a soft-bristled toothbrush.
+If you brush too hard for too long, you will slowly begin to wear down the protective layers of your teeth, putting them at risk for nerve exposure.
+If this goes on for a long time, you’re likely to experience sensitive teeth on a regular basis.
+To prevent this, use a soft-bristled toothbrush and apply only gentle pressure when brushing.

-Mouthwash is a great product, but it should be used in moderation.
-Many times, these mouthwashes contain high amounts of alcohol and chemicals that can actually contribute to tooth sensitivity.
-Instead, try a neutral fluoride rinse or stop using the mouthwash altogether.
+Most mouthwashes are great products, but they should be used in moderation.
+In many cases, mouthwashes contain a high concentration of alcohol and chemicals that can contribute to tooth sensitivity.
+If you think this may be causing your sensitive teeth, try switching to a non-alcoholic fluoride rinse, or stop using the mouthwash altogether.